devopsdojoconsortium/dojoconsortium.org/content/en/docs/devops-learning-path.md

 ## Wastes

 Our goal is to remove waste daily.
-We ust first learn to recognize it.
+We must first learn to recognize it.

 - Videos
   - [The 7 Types of Waste in Software Development](https://www.youtube.com/watch?v=c8tAKBHO2i8) Alex Green - 10:34 mins.